osixia/container-baseimage/README.md

 ###### Multiple process image

-In a multiple process image the *run tool* execute runit witch supervise /container/run/process directory and start all services automatically.
+In a multiple process image *run tool* execute runit witch supervise /container/run/process directory and start all services automatically.
 Runit will also relaunched them if they failed.

 If a main command is set for example: